Postgraduate course on intellectual property in research: strategies and practices

 Essential intellectual property knowledge for academics

 This course gives a broad overview of different types of intellectual property (IP) and how it can be used to add value to research outcomes, from describing impact in grant applications to licensing and creating innovations and value to society.
 It will also provide tools for finding useful information from patents in your research area as well as for structuring and presenting research outcomes from an impact point of view.

 The course includes four half-day seminars given by Uppsala University Innovation in collaboration with the Swedish Patent and Registration Office (Patent & Registreringsverket, PRV).

-For whom: The course is open to PhD students and employees from all disciplinary domains at Uppsala University.
-Maximum 40 participants.
+For whom: The course is open to PhD students, postdocs and researchers from all disciplinary domains at Uppsala University, University of Gävle and Dalarna University.

 About the seminars

 This seminar will provide an introduction to different types of IP and how they are relevant to academic research.
-There will be an overview of the international systems relevant for patents, trademarks, copyright and industrial design and a discussion on how to protect a product or idea using various types of IP.
+You will get an overview of the international systems relevant for patents, trademarks, copyright and industrial design.
+In addition we will discuss how to protect a product or an idea using various types of IP.

-This seminar will give you insights into patent databases and how to search for patent information, finding and interpreting relevant technical and legal information from the patent literature.
+This seminar will provide basic knowledge about the patent system: what a patent is, what can be patented and what the benefit of a patent is.
+Additionally, the seminar will give you insights into patent databases, how to search for patent information, and how to find and interpret relevant technical and legal information from the patent literature.

-This seminar will give a practical overview of some useful tools for structuring and presenting research outcomes from a commercial point of view.
-The tools include e.g. the SRI NABC method, Business Model Canvas / Lean Canvas and Technology Readiness Levels.
+This seminar will give a practical overview of some useful tools for structuring and presenting research outcomes from a commercial perspective or with regard to other types of societal impact.
+The tools include the Impact Planning Canvas, Lean Canvas and SRI NABC methods.